Summary of Significant Accounting Policies

 Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash and cash equivalents.
 The Company limits its exposure to credit loss by investing its cash with high credit quality financial institutions.

 Inventory consists primarily of parts and finished goods and is valued at the lower of the inventory’s cost or net realizable value under the first-in-first-out method.
 Management compares the cost of inventory with its market value and a fair value adjustment is made to write down inventory to market value, if lower.
-Inventory allowances are recorded for obsolete or slow-moving inventory based on assumptions about future demand and marketability of products, the impact of new product introductions and specific identification of items, such as discontinued products.
+Inventory fair value adjustments are recorded for obsolete or slow-moving inventory based on assumptions about future demand and marketability of products, the impact of new product introductions and specific identification of items, such as discontinued products.
 These estimates could vary significantly from actual requirements, for example, if future economic conditions, customer inventory levels or competitive conditions differ from expectations.
 The Company regularly reviews the value of inventory based on historical usage and estimated future usage.
 If estimated realized value of our inventory is less than cost, we make provisions in order to reduce its carrying value to its estimated market value.
-As of March 31, 2022 and December 31, 2021, inventory fair value adjustments amounted to $43,934 and $68,940, respectively.

 Property and Equipment

 Property and equipment are stated at cost.
 The cost and accumulated depreciation of assets sold or retired are removed from the respective accounts and any gain or loss is included in earnings.
 Maintenance and repairs are expensed currently.
 Major renewals and betterments are capitalized.
 Depreciation is computed using the straight-line method.
 Estimated useful lives are as follows: